-The Low Carb Meatballs:
+The Slow-Carb Meatballs:

 The “Noodles”:

-I used shirataki noodles which are also available in most grocery stores these days.
+I used shirataki noodles from Amazon, which are also available in most grocery stores these days.
 They are sometimes made with tofu and considered a “shaped noodle substitute”.
 A package is 8 oz. and contains 20 calories and 6 carbs total.
-If you don’t like shirataki, then try spaghetti squash or zucchini noodles for your “spaghetti”.

 The Sauce: